Anandhu-Sudha/CAN-Based-ECU-Interface-for-Automotive-Control/README.md

 4. Power the boards using a stable 5V power supply.
 5. Press the switches on ECU 1 (Node A) and observe LED responses on ECU 2 (Node B).

-## Codes are uploaded in the respective folders.
+## -------Codes are uploaded in the respective folders-------